 If you have testicular cancer, you will find the leading specialists you need at The University of Kansas Cancer Center.
 Our interdisciplinary team of urologic surgical oncologists, medical oncologists and radiation oncologists has years of experience treating patients with testicular cancer.
 Other very specialized doctors may also be involved in your care.

 We offer some of the region’s most advanced cancer treatments.
-As a National Cancer Institute-designated cancer center, we are committed to making a difference for patients using the latest, most advanced cancer treatments, innovative therapeutics and chemoprevention.
+As a National Cancer Institute-designated comprehensive cancer center, we are committed to making a difference for patients using the latest, most advanced cancer treatments, innovative therapeutics and chemoprevention.
 We also apply the latest findings in cancer research to reduce side effects and improve patient outcomes.

 Our team works closely with community healthcare providers throughout Kansas and the region.
 In many cases, you can receive your treatment near your own home in coordination with your cancer treatment team at The University of Kansas Cancer Center.